 "I could have died, Josh, I could be dead right now.
 Everyone seems to have forgotten that."

 "I haven't."
-Everyone turned to the doorway to see the President standing there, hands in pockets and smiling at Sam.
+Everyone turned to the doorway to see the President standing there, hands in pockets.
 Everyone had spent as much time as they could with Sam during his recovery and recent return to work but Bartlet had seen very little of him since his last hospital visit.
 He walked over to him now and sat beside him.
 "Everyone else can go and do their jobs.
 Sam and I are going on a little trip."

 "We are?"
 Sam turned a puzzled expression to Toby who shrugged in reply.